 This is an example of negative gearing.
 It’s a more complicated investment strategy, certainly.

-Before you decide which strategy's best for you, talk to a professional.
-A financial advisers or accountant is a good place to start.
+Before you decide which strategy is best for you, talk to a professional.
+A financial adviser or accountant is a good place to start.